 - Double Subverted in the Bandwidth Exceeded video by LoadingReadyRun.
 Graham walks into his house and is punched in the face by his roommate, Matt.
 Next scene: Graham and Matt are both standing in the kitchen, and Graham has a bag of frozen peas up to his head.

-- Another place where this trope was used in a good way was in the Justice League episode where the Flash and Lex Luthor have switched bodies.
+- Justice League: Flash and Lex Luthor have switched bodies.
 The Flash is pretending to be in charge of a crew of villains.
 Since he has no idea what their nefarious plot is, he informs them that they are to tell him how everything goes so he can "be sure they know what they're doing."
 They're rather annoyed at having to go over a plan that he introduced to them that very morning.

 - The Simpsons have lampshaded their need for this trope numerous times — perhaps most famously in "Principal and the Pauper":